How Much Does Restaurant SEO Cost in 2026? ($300–$5,000/month real-world ranges)

 | DIY | $0 + 5–10 hours/week | Realistic if you have an in-house marketer; cosmetic if you don't and the work happens once a quarter. |

-Line items that rarely appear in the marketing material but show up on the first invoice.
+Line items that rarely appear in the marketing material.
 Ask about each before signing.

 - !Annual agency contracts with auto-renewal — early termination fees common.